thysultan/Ally/README.md

 ## Class

-Classes are created using the class keyword tha follow the pattern `class Name {}`.
-Keywords `public`, `private` and `protected` are used to create and indicate the visibility of class methods.
+Classes are created using the class keyword that follow the pattern `class Name {}`.
+Keywords `public`, `private` and `protected` are used to indicate the visibility of class methods/fields.

 ```
 class Person {
-	public func create name, age {}
+	public func create name, age {
+	}
-	private func destroy id {}
+	private func destroy id {
+	}
-	protected func assign key, value {}
+	protected func assign key, value {
+	}
 }
 ```